 Tell them where they are sitting at the U-shaped table so that they create a mental picture of the room and their orientation to the other participants.
 You can use this roll call sequence to capture quick or final comments, formal or informal voting, and even to help determine if everyone is present.
 As mentioned later, enforce a protocol for identifying the speaker in your “virtual” room.

 Experts all agree that clear thinking is the most important item behind successful virtual meetings.
-Be well-prepared and bring the participants with you so there is no doubt what needs to be accomplished over the course of the meeting.
+Thorough preparation instills confidence, helping bring the participants along so there is no doubt about the purpose or deliverables from the meeting.

 Other preparation considerations include: